DrVickie8/Getting-Started-with-MkDocs/docs/deploy.md

 - **Go** to your GitHub repository and refresh the page.
 - **Scroll down** to the ‘Environment’ section and click ‘github-pages'
 - **Click** ‘View deployment’, and your MkDocs site is now available.

-Here is the link to the [GitHub repository](https://github.com/DrVickie8/Getting-Started-with-MkDocs) used to deploy this documentation site.